-In seeking solutions for our social and economic maladjustments, we are too ready to place our reliance on what (the policeman's nightstick of) the state may command, rather than on what may be given to it as the free offering of good citizenship . . .
-Yet we know that unless the urge to individual advantage has other curbs, and unless the more influential elements in society conduct themselves with a disposition to promote the common good, society cannot function . . . especially a society which has largely measured its rewards in terms of material gains . . .
-We must (square) our own ethical conceptions with the traditional ethics and ideals of the community at large .
-(There is) nothing more vital to our own day than that those who act as fiduciaries in the strategic positions of our business civilization, should be held to those standards of scrupulous fidelity which (our) society has the right to demand.
+In seeking solutions for our social and economic maladjustments, we are too ready to place our reliance on what (the policeman's nightstick of) the state may command, rather than on what may be given to it as the free offering of good citizenship ...
+Yet we know that unless the urge to individual advantage has other curbs, and unless the more influential elements in society conduct themselves with a disposition to promote the common good, society cannot function ... especially a society which has largely measured its rewards in terms of material gains ...
+We must [square] our own ethical conceptions with the traditional ethics and ideals of the community at large.
+[There is] nothing more vital to our own day than that those who act as fiduciaries in the strategic positions of our business civilization, should be held to those standards of scrupulous fidelity which [our] society has the right to demand (pp. 4, 10, and 13).